CraftAcademyLabs/ca_course/week7/cooper_client_react/01_cooper_calculator.md

   })
 })
 ```

+To run the component tests you need to run `npm run test` in the terminal.

 After doing the BMI Calculator we know how to send in props to a child component.
 We send in `distance`, `gender` and `age`.
 Then we expect to get a result that the component renders.

-If you run the application now, it will complain that it can't find the `DisplayCooperResult` module.
+If you run the component tests now, it will complain that it can't find the `DisplayCooperResult` module.
 Let's create it:

 `$ mkdir src/Components`

 `$ touch src/Components/DisplayCooperResult.js`

-To start with, we will add a stateful/class component with a `render` method`.
+To start with, we will add a stateful/class component with a `render` method.
 We will expand it with more functionality as we move ahead.
 The file should look something like this:

 ```js